If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 Unfortunately, a few years after I quit smoking and started using electronic cigarettes, local and state governments have basically banned e-cigs and are taxing and regulating them out of existence.
 Why?
 The anti-smoking zealots have won.
 The anti-smoking zealots incorrectly have equated e-cigarettes with tobacco cigarettes and convinced politicians to ban vaping in public.
 About the only place you can vape in California (or other states) today is in your own home.
 And THAT right is at risk.
 No longer in America can an ADULT expect to be legally allowed to partake of a legal activity.

-This blog contains my own personal experience and opinions of how and why I quit smoking cigarettes.
-It only relates to me and my own personal experience.
-As such, I believe this blog is protected under the Freedom of Speech as set forth in the First Amendment of the Constitution of the United States of America (assuming government authorities abide by that document at all anymore).
+This blog contains my own personal experience and opinions of how and why I quit smoking cigarettes and shall not be construed as rendering legal, medical, financial or other licensable advice.
+The contents of this blog only relates to me and my own personal experience.
+As such, I believe this blog, and its contents, is protected under the Freedom of Speech as set forth in the First Amendment of the Constitution of the United States of America (assuming government authorities abide by that document at all anymore).

 Andrew Lawrence is the author of 22 motivational and inspirational books, books which make you smarter, richer and happier.
 His books are available at amazon.com and include “MONEY - The Basics”, “Discover Your Life Purpose in 30 Minutes”, and “The Happiness Transformation”.
 He lives happily and productively, as a non-smoker - and an e-cig user - in Los Angeles, California.
 Visit his amazon.com author page here.